 - Lie on the floor with both palms flat and kept beneath your shoulders.

 - The feet tops need to be flat on the floor.

 - Then engage your abs by drawing the belly button inwards and tilting your pelvis section.

 - Now, press your palms and spread the fingers.

-- Then push your body’s upper part off the surface and keep your arms straightened.
+- Push your body’s upper torso off the surface and keep your arms straightened.

 - Your feet, hips and legs need to be planted firmly on the floor.